-2 Demand side measures include consumer-oriented measures relating to both efficiency improvements and behavioral changes towards lower energy demand, e.g. faster buildings renovation and better insulation for new constructions, efficiency improvements in the transport sector, but also reduced passenger and freight transport, transport modal shifts, lower floorspace per capita, and a shift in setpoint temperatures.
-On the production and energy supply side, the measures include a rapid decarbonization of electricity generation, a push for more direct and indirect electrification in all sectors, and significant deployment of CCS.
-Measures in the land use sector range from advanced measures in reducing non-CO2 GHG emissions modelled via more optimistic MACCs and inclusion of peatland protection and restoration as well as additional land-sharing CDR methods to dietary changes and reduced food waste both at household levels and farms or processing retail.
+Demand side measures include consumer-oriented measures relating to both efficiency improvements and behavioural changes towards lower energy demand, e.g. faster buildings renovation and better insulation for new constructions, efficiency improvements in the transport sector, reduced passenger and freight transport, transport modal shifts, lower floorspace per capita, and a shift in setpoint temperatures.
+On the production and energy supply side, the measures include a rapid decarbonisation of electricity generation, a push for more direct and indirect electrification in all sectors, and significant deployment of CCS.
+Measures in the land use sector include advanced measures in reducing non-CO2 GHG emissions modelled via more optimistic MACCs, peatland protection and restoration, additional land-sharing CDR methods, dietary changes, and reduced food waste in supply chains and household consumption.